Our epilepsy specialists are experts in diagnosing and treating seizure disorders. We care for hundreds of patients with seizures each year.

 - Electroencephalograms (EEGs) to record the brain’s electrical activity

-- Spinal tap (lumbar puncture) to measure pressure in the brain and spinal cord and test cerebrospinal fluid for infection or other problems that could cause seizures
+- Spinal tap (lumbar puncture) to test cerebrospinal fluid for infection or other problems that could cause seizures

 Treatment may include: